Alaska vs Hawaiian Airlines 2026

 Earning under Atmos Rewards:

-- Base earning: miles per dollar spent, with tier bonuses for MVP and above
+- Base earning: miles per dollar spent, with tier bonuses for Atmos Gold and above

 - In 2026, the program is adding optional earning by distance, by price, or by segments flown (member’s choice)